Badgerati/Pode.Web/docs/Tutorials/Elements/Form.md

 ![form](../../../images/form.png)

+!!! note
+    If you have multiple forms on one page, make sure the Name/IDs are unique, including the Name/IDs of all form input elements as well.

 You can pass values to the scriptblock by using the `-ArgumentList` parameter.
 This accepts an array of values/objects, and they are supplied as parameters to the scriptblock:

 ```powershell